-Before being traded to Brooklyn, Pierce had previously spent his entire career in Boston (15 seasons).
+Before the trade to Brooklyn, Pierce spent his entire career in Boston (15 seasons).
 Garnett was acquired from Minnesota back in 2007, and spent six seasons with the Celtics.

 The Celtics’ “Big Three”, a trio featuring Pierce, Garnett and the recently departed Ray Allen, brought another NBA Championship to the city in Boston in 2008.

-WEEI reporter Mike Petraglia (@Trags) submitted the following raw video to his YouTube account, which features the introduction of both Pierce and Garnett.
-While the video isn’t of the highest quality, you can still clearly see (and hear) that the fans brought plenty of cheers – and in predictable Boston fashion, were able to turn those cheers off, and immediately boo Nets head coach Jason Kidd.
+WEEI reporter Mike Petraglia (@Trags) submitted the following raw video to his YouTube account.
+It features the introduction of both Pierce and Garnett.
+While the video isn’t of the highest quality, you can still clearly see (and hear) that the fans brought plenty of cheers.
+In predictable Boston fashion, the fans also immediately booed Nets coach Jason Kidd.

-As the game progressed, the Celtics presented the fans and players with individual tributes to both Pierce and Garnett – and Petraglia also posted videos of each of these to his YouTube account:
+As the game progressed, the Celtics presented the fans and players with individual tributes to both Pierce and Garnett.
+Petraglia also posted videos of each of these to his YouTube account: